mattcbaker/skinny/README.md

 ## Why would I use this?
 You might like Skinny if:
-* You are looking for a Postgres api with a small footprint.
+* You are looking for a Postgres Api with a small footprint.
 * You prefer to write SQL.

 You might not like Skinny if: